vasudevanv/uberuno/index.md

   * Yellow #1 : Blocks the original Yellow #1.

 ### Buddy system

-* These rules are the same as Russian, but instead of flipping a card, the next player in turn determines the magnitude of the player's wild one card.
-* The next player resumes play after action is taken on the wild one, playing off of the card they played for their buddy.
+The rules are the same as Russian, but instead of flipping a card, the next player in turn determines the magnitude of the player's wild one card by playing a card from his/her hand.
+The next player resumes play after action is taken on the wild one, playing off of the card they played for their buddy.

 ## Optional addons